 42%Reviews the quality of instructions and guidance provided to agents.
 Good implementation is clear, handles edge cases, and produces reliable results.

-The skill provides highly actionable, concrete guidance with executable code and specific commands, which is its primary strength.
-However, it is severely bloated — the overview explains things Claude already knows, the example output is excessively long, and the entire content is a monolithic document that should be split across multiple files.
-The forensic workflow lacks explicit validation checkpoints (evidence integrity verification, read-only access confirmation) that are critical for this domain.
+The skill provides highly actionable, executable content with concrete commands, code, and examples for browser forensics analysis.
+However, it is severely bloated—the overview explains concepts Claude already knows, the example output is excessively long, and all content is crammed into a single file rather than being progressively disclosed.
+The workflow lacks explicit validation checkpoints important for forensic integrity.

 Suggestions

-Add an explicit numbered workflow with validation checkpoints: verify evidence integrity (hashing), ensure read-only access, run Hindsight, validate output, then analyze — with error recovery steps.
+Add an explicit numbered forensic workflow with validation checkpoints: verify evidence integrity (hash check), run Hindsight, validate output completeness, correlate findings, document chain of custody.

 | Dimension | Reasoning | Score |